commschamp/commschamp.github.io/_posts/2019-06-16-commsdsl-release-v2.0.2.md

 ---
 date: 2019-06-16
-title: New correction (v2.0.2) release of commsdsl.
+title: New correction (v2.0.2) release of commsdsl
 categories:
   - news
 ---